Bawean Deer (Axis Kuhlii) - Critically endangered

 • Preliminary data indicate that around 150-300 animals are left and with a slowly but a constant decreasing population

-• Threats include deforestation, habitat degradation and possibly predation from feral dogs
+• Threats include deforestation, habitat degradation and possible predation from feral dogs

 • Conservation actions are not active and captive populations are not managed